 About Me

 Alina is currently an Associate Designer at Royal Robbins where she designs outdoor apparel for men and women.
-She has six years of experience in the industry; she previously worked as a women’s designer at Mata Traders and interned at Maria Pinto, both in Chicago, and Araks, in New York City.
+She has six years of experience in the industry; she previously worked as a Women’s Designer at Mata Traders and interned at Maria Pinto, in Chicago, and Araks, in New York City.
 She graduated with a BFA in Fashion Design at the School of the Art Institute of Chicago in 2017 and previously studied psychology and painting at Carnegie Mellon University.

 A more extensive resume can be found here.